ZooTools/email-spell-checker/README.md

 [![Issues][issues-img]][issues-url]
 [![Commitizen Friendly][commitizen-img]][commitizen-url]

-<b>EmailSpellChecker</b> is a lightweight JavaScript module written in TypeScript that suggests a right domain when your users misspell it in an email address.
-It's the <strong>easiest way to reduce misspelled email addresses in your web apps and server</strong>.
-Used in production daily by top companies to validate thousands of mispelled emails.
+<b>EmailSpellChecker</b> is a lightweight JavaScript module written in TypeScript that suggests the right domain when your users misspell it in an email address.

-At [ZooTools - web3 mailchimp alternative](https://zootools.co), we validate thousands of emails daily with _EmailSpellChecker_ and it helped us to reducing bounced emails by 30%.
+At [ZooTools - web3 Mailchimp alternative](https://zootools.co), we validate thousands of misspelled emails daily with _EmailSpellChecker_ and it helped us to reduce bounced emails by 30%.

+It's by far the <strong>easiest way to reduce misspelled email addresses</strong> in your web apps and server.

 ## The features your deserve

-We rewrote and improved [mailcheck.js](https://github.com/mailcheck/mailcheck), a great module that is not longer maintained (7+ years since last update) and we fixed critical bugs like [this](https://github.com/ZooTools/email-spell-checker/pull/3), or [this](https://github.com/ZooTools/email-spell-checker/pull/4).
+We rewrote and improved [mailcheck.js](https://github.com/mailcheck/mailcheck), a great module that is no longer maintained (7+ years since the last update) and we fixed critical bugs like [this](https://github.com/ZooTools/email-spell-checker/pull/3), or [this](https://github.com/ZooTools/email-spell-checker/pull/4).

 - ⚡️ <b>Lighting fast</b>: Highly performance email checking using `Sift3` - a fast and accurate string distance algorithm.
 - 🔋 <b>Updated</b>: 39+ popular domains, and 66+ modern TLDs out-of-the-box.
 Frequently updated.
 - 🚀 <b>Ridiculously small</b>: 1.8KB (minzip) and 0 external dependencies.
 We agree, big bundles suck!
 - 💙 <b>TypeScript</b>: Fully written in TypeScript, cause we know you love it and we too.
-- ⚙️ <b>Extensible</b>: Allows to pass your custom rules and domains.
+- ⚙️ <b>Extensible</b>: Allows you to pass your custom rules and domains.
 Tweak it as you need.
-- 🔨 <b>1 minute migration</b>: Same API and functions as mailcheck so you can switch in a sec!
+- 🔨 <b> 1-minute migration</b>: Same API and functions as mailcheck so you can switch in a sec!
 - 🔐 <b>Unit tested</b>: Cause we'd not ever used a library without tests :).

-## Why should you validate emails spelling?
+## Why should you validate email spelling?

 Typos in the email will harm your business.
-Specially email deliverability.
-Common user mispellings such as “gnail” instead of “gmail” or “yaho” instead of “yahoo” can be used as [spam traps](https://sendgrid.com/blog/spam-traps-what-they-are-and-why-you-should-pay-attention-to-them/) by ISPs, and as a result, your emails will be blocked or marked as spam.
+Especially email deliverability.
+Common user misspellings such as “gnail” instead of “gmail” or “yaho” instead of “yahoo” can be used as [spam traps](https://sendgrid.com/blog/spam-traps-what-they-are-and-why-you-should-pay-attention-to-them/) by ISPs, and as a result, your emails will be blocked or marked as spam.

 Common use cases: